ExCL-Docs/excl-user-docs/quick-start-guides/ThinLinc.md

 ## Accessing ThinLinc through ThinLinc Client

-This approach is not as recommended as you can't forward a privileged port (i.e., 22) if you are running an ssh server.
-Also this approach no longer works to access internal nodes.
-You can still use the client to connect to the login node, but not internal nodes.
+This approach is recommended if you need better keyboard forwarding support for keyboard shortcuts that are not working with the Web client.
+The web client approach is easier to use and enables connecting to multiple systems at a time.

+If the system is directly accessible (for example login.excl.ornl.gov), then you can specify the system and connect directly.

+If the system is an internal node, then local port forwarding must be used.
+The steps to setting this up are as follows.

 1. Forward port 22 from the remote system to your local system through login.
 On Linux or macOS

     ```
-     $ ssh -L 22:<hostname>:22 <Username>@login.excl.ornl.gov
+     $ ssh -L <localport>:<hostname>:22 <Username>@login.excl.ornl.gov
     ```

-    On windows use MobaSSHTunnel or Visual Studio Code to forward port 22.
+    On windows use ssh via powershell, MobaSSHTunnel, Visual Studio Code, or putty to forward port 22.
 See [Jupyter Quickstart](jupyter-quick-start.md) for more information on port forwarding in windows.
+2. Add alias in hosts file for the remote node.
+This is needed because of how ThinLinc establishes the remote connected.
+On Linux this host file is `/etc/hosts`.
+On windows the file is `C:\Windows\System32\drivers\etc\hosts`.
+   Host file:
+    ```
+    127.0.0.1 <hostname>
+    ```
-2. Launch the ThinLinc Client.
+3. Launch the ThinLinc Client.
+4. In the options, specify the SSH port to be `<localport>`.
+5. Specify the Server, Username, and credentials.
-3. Connect to the server with "Connect".
+6. Connect to the server with "Connect".

 ## Potential Issues you may encounter